RaviTejaNjr/EdgeVision/README.md

 - **Benchmark methodology mattered.** An early Docker comparison used different measurement paths for host and container.
 Re-running both through the same harness changed the conclusion, so later comparisons use one benchmark path.
 - **TensorRT engine build conditions mattered.** Rebuilding the same model on a less-loaded board produced a measurable performance difference, so engine-build conditions are recorded with the results.
 - **The inference path exposes consumable output.** `app/run.py --sink` writes one JSONL record per frame; a separate consumer successfully parsed a 20-frame TensorRT FP16 run.
+- **Process supervision was verified on-device.** The systemd unit restarted EdgeVision after a forced `SIGKILL`, and the enabled service started automatically after a Nano reboot.
+Runtime output is captured by journald.

 ---